MA, Sociology, Addis Ababa University

 BA, Sociology and Social Work, Jimma University

-Dereje is currently a PhD fellow at Ghent University where he focuses on internal displacement under supervision of Prof. dr. Ine Lietaert (Ghent University; UNU-CRIS).
+Dereje is currently a PhD fellow at Ghent University where he focuses on internal displacement under supervision of Professor Dr Ine Lietaert (Ghent University and UNU-CRIS).
 His PhD project deals with the lived experiences and agency strategies of diverse internally displaced persons (IDPs) in Ethiopia.
 He integrates a livelihood perspective with the aim of understanding IDPs as active agent and the way they make livelihood, relate to the host communities and access resources under different vulnerability contexts.

 Before starting as a PhD student at Ghent University, besides teaching, Dereje worked on projects initiated by NGOs and universities which aimed at reducing child marriage and female genital mutilation, and promoting community based child protection.
 Working as a social worker, he has practical experiences on resource mobilization for the vulnerable groups such as orphan children, women, and pastoral communities.